FreddieNeverLeft/freddieneverleft.github.io/_pages/about.md

 ---
 About me
 ======
-I am a 4th year science student with a specialization in combined major of CS and STATS at University of British Columbia.
+I am a 4th year science student with a specialization in combined major of Computer Science and Statistics at University of British Columbia.
 Coming from a background from both computer science and statistics, I have a strong fundamental in programming as well as mathematics.
 My upper-level courses had a focus in machine learning, statistical learning, and AI and provided me an invalubale insight to the many aspects of ML and AI that I am highly motivated to continue my studies in.

 Reasearch Interests
 ======